Jud-et/HealNet/README.md

 ```

 ## Running the project locally
+you need your gemini API KEYS==
+src/frontend/src/lib/gemini-api.ts insert the key

 If you want to test your project locally, you can use the following commands: